manishiitg/recruitai/readme.md

 or maybe try myself with textract same as nodejs
 == done
 3) delete file from filesystem when processing is done, as this is taking too much space (done)
+4) need to work on test cases
+5) need to setup metricbeat

+in the micro service
+a) store results in redis
+b) create another mq for elastic search?
+c) directly write to mongodb of recruit